Statistical inference for generative adversarial networks and other minimax problems: Introduction

 In practical GAN applications, one would use a large training sample of observations to estimate the GAN.
 Let the $n$ observations correspond to independent and identically distributed (IID) random vectors $X_{1},\ldots,X_{n}$, all distributed as the variable $X$, and suppose the $n$\, IID random vectors $Z_{1},\ldots,Z_{n}$ have the same distribution as the noise variable $Z$.
 Then the objective is to solve the sample minimax problem (cf.~\citealp{goodfellow2014generative}; \citealp{biau2020some})

 The primary objective in GAN applications in the machine learning literature is to find solutions to this sample problem, or to `train' the GAN.
 In statistical terminology, this corresponds to estimating the GAN parameters $\gamma$ and $\delta$.
 (Of course, choosing the parametric forms of the neural networks $G(\cdot,\cdot)$ and $D(\cdot,\cdot)$, or specifying the network architecture, is done before this.)
 Devising algorithms that solve the sample minimax problem (\ref{eq:IntroGANsample}) is very challenging and a large body of machine learning literature on GANs focuses on this.
 Discussions of convergence and stability of various GAN training algorithms can be found for instance in \citet{arjovsky2017towards}, \citet{nagarajan2017gradient}, and \citet{mescheder2018training}; more recent contributions include \citet{diakonikolas2021efficient}, \citet{fiez2021local}, and \citet{mangoubi2021greedy}.
-Another theoretical aspect of GANs studied in the machine learning literature is how well the distribution of $G(Z,\gamma)$ can approximate the target distribution of $X$ (e.g., \citealp{arora2017generalization}; \citealp{liu2017approximation}).
+Another important theoretical aspect of GANs studied in the machine learning literature is how well the distribution of $G(Z,\gamma)$ can approximate the target distribution of $X$; contributions to this line of research include \citet{arora2017generalization}, \citet{liu2017approximation}, \citet{singh2018nonparametric}, \citet{lu2020universal}, \citet{biau2021some}, \citet{liang2021well}, and \citet{schreuder2021statistical}.